ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 #### Asset Manager Microservice

-Before deploying the consume asset function, make sure [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) is up and running.
+If note done already. before deploying the consume asset function, make sure [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) is up and running.
 This is important because `Consume Asset function` interacts with the `POST   /assetmanager/assets` API to post the Asset data that comes from the [Asset Event Producer](../asset-event-producer).
 To deploy the [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) on IBM Cloud Private, follow the instructions [here](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/blob/microprofile/docs/icp.md).

 #### Deploying the Consume Asset function

-Cosume Asset function is a [kubeless](https://kubeless.io/) function defined in NodeJS.
+Consume Asset function is a [kubeless](https://kubeless.io/) function defined in NodeJS.
 To deploy this fuction, we need kubeless and serverless framework which can be installed as shown in the [Pre-requisite](#pre-requisite).

 *How it works?*

-- The Cosume Asset function is a Kafka listener defined in NodeJS.
+* The Cosume Asset function is a Kafka listener defined in NodeJS.
-- It consumes assets that are posted on Kafka topic `asset-topic` and these are posted by [Asset Event Producer](../asset-event-producer)
+* It consumes assets that are posted on Kafka topic `asset-topic` and these are posted by [Asset Event Producer](../asset-event-producer)
-- Once the assets are consumed by this function, it hits the POST API `/assetmanager/assets` of [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) which in turn persists this data in [Cassandra](http://cassandra.apache.org/).
+* Once the assets are consumed by this function, it hits the POST API `/assetmanager/assets` of [Asset Manager Microservice](https://github.com/ibm-cloud-architecture/refarch-asset-manager-microservice/tree/microprofile) which in turn persists this data in [Cassandra](http://cassandra.apache.org/).

 This function is deployed on Kubeless and you can install it following the instructions [here](https://kubeless.io/docs/quick-start/).

-Clone the repository if you didnot do it before.
+Clone the repository if you did not do it before.

 ```
 $ git clone https://github.com/ibm-cloud-architecture/refarch-asset-analytics.git